zenodea/login_system/README.md

 - Captcha added for login page.
 (Botnet Attack)
 - Number of attempts added.
   - If a user tries to enter into an account more than three times, the ip is stored in database and they will have to wait for 10 minutes.
+  - Once the 10 minutes are passed, when the user tries to insert a password again, the ip is removed from the database, and the user has three more chances.
 - XSS secure.
 - CSRF secure.
 - SQLi secure.